crux-eval/eval-arena/README.md

       <li><a href="https://ds1000-code-gen.github.io/">DS1000</a></li>
 </ul>

 As well as popular LLM evaluations such as agi-english, arc_challenge, GSM-8k, hellaswag, mmlu, nq, piqa, siqa, and tqa (see [this paper for data descriptions](https://arxiv.org/pdf/2406.10229)).
+For these we also measured the [signal to noise ratio](#signal-to-noise-ratio) for model sizes.

  We find that all comparisons are noisy where a better model is also worse on some examples than a worse model.
 As seen in the [pairwise results](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_pvalue_vs_diff), the noise level thus has low dependence on particular model pairs, and can be meaningfully measured for each benchmark.
 We may expect that a good enough model can solve all easy enough examples, but actually models and examples are plausibly independent of each other as seen in the [example level leaderboard](https://crux-eval.github.io/eval-arena/ex_v_model_mbpp+.html).